kiran-bhalerao/saathi/assets/content/chapters/en/chapters/chapter_06_orgasm_gap.md

 Some women feel guilty:

-*"I shouldn't ask for more."*
+- I shouldn't ask for more.
-*"Good wives are satisfied with whatever they get."*
+- Good wives are satisfied with whatever they get.
-*"His pleasure is enough for me."*
+- His pleasure is enough for me.

 But think about this: